-‘Downton Abbey’ Actor Who Plays Carson Is Recognized By Prince Charles
+‘Downton Abbey’ Actor, Who Plays Carson, Is Recognized By Prince Charles

 — Good Housekeeping UK (@GHmagazine) March 23, 2019

-Carter continued, saying that he was sure that he got his OBE because Downton Abbey was so popular, and he’s so happy that he’s gotten to use the fame to promote his favorite charities as it’s great for fundraising.
+Carter continued, saying that he was sure that he got his OBE because Downton Abbey was so popular, and he’s so happy that he’s gotten to use the fame to promote his favorite charities, as it’s great for fundraising.

 When fans last saw Carson, he was retiring as a result of his palsy, but continuing to live on the property with his new wife, Mrs. Hughes.
-But Carter hints that his level of expertise is needed up at casa Crawley for a “grand, mysterious event” in the Downton Abbey movie.
-The film’s director, Michael Engler says that full staff will be needed for the party which takes place in 1927.
+But Carter hints that his level of expertise is needed up at the estate for a “grand, mysterious event” in the Downton Abbey movie.
+The film’s director, Michael Engler, says that full staff will be needed for the party which takes place in 1927.

 “When this event happens and all hands are needed on deck, [Carson’s] called into service, and he becomes part of the success of the story.”

-The Inquisitr says that while the cast has been tight-lipped about the movie, written by the show’s original creator, Sir Julian Fellowes, Allen Leech, who plays former chauffeur, Tom Branson says that he thinks there is something for everyone in the film.
+The Inquisitr says that while the cast has been tight-lipped about the movie, written by the show’s original creator, Sir Julian Fellowes, Allen Leech, who plays former chauffeur Tom Branson, says that he thinks there is something for everyone in the film.

 “It’s a big, epic story that’s definitely going to fill the big screen.”